glitchpit/glitchpit.github.io/op-amp.markdown

 permalink: /audio/op-amp/
 pedal-title: op-amp-title.png
 pedal-image: opamp.png
-slogan: the og
+slogan: <br>
-description: The first glitchpit pedal ever built.
+description: <br><br>The first glitchpit pedal ever built.
 A clone of the Big Muff OP AMP fuzz, this pedal is workhorse.
 Heavy fuzz tones in a small package make it a great fuzz on stage.

 bg-img: ww2soldier.png
 bg-color: 002F0C